-If you usually have a positive balance and do not need an overdraft, you could get:
+If you usually have a positive balance and don’t use your overdraft often, you could get:

-A reward current account that gives you benefits in return for your spending, like cashback when you use your debit card
+A reward current account that gives you benefits in return for your spending, like cashback when you use your debit card.
+Compare reward current accounts

-Packaged bank accounts come with a monthly fee but also offer extras including financial products and other perks.
+Packaged bank accounts cost a monthly fee but also offer extras including financial products and other perks.
 Things to check for include: